 Will you post my photos or video on your Facebook Page or Website or otherwise?

-Sharing your birth images is never required.
+Sharing your birth images and footage is never required.
 We will go over in your meet and greet what you are and are not comfortable with being released.
 I do not share any revealing content without permission and signed release.
 You will get to see footage first and approve before sharing, unless you say otherwise.
 We can protect identity by sticking to first name bases, only using terms “Mom, Dad, and baby”, and even changing name’s.